tsackton/taelgar/People/Dunmari/Havdar.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:DuFr%% Scryed by [[Delwath]] in [[Songara]], [[Dunmar]], on December 27th, 1748 %%^End%%

-%% still need some work on people in organizations for whereabouts; needs updated image; updated campaign info; updated whereabouts and organization/affiliation info%%
+%% still need some work on people in organizations for whereabouts; needs updated image; updated campaign info; updated whereabouts and organization/affiliation info

+Tim: removed notes status and set to just cleanup/header.
+Feel free to flip back if I am missing stuff.
+%%

 Havdar, a brash and confident warrior, made a name for himself as a war leader in [[Eastern Dunmar]], before joining with Nayan [[Sura]] in support of her claim to the leadership of the Dunmari people.
 ## Overview